ManticoreGamesInc/platform-documentation/src/tutorials/abilities.md

     2. Do the same thing to the Facing Mode in the **Execute** section.

-**Now the ability is fully useable!** When you play your game, pick up the object, and then press `shift`, you will be able to wave hello!
+**Now the ability is fully useable!** When you play your game, pick up the object, and then press <kbd>Shift</kbd>, you will be able to wave hello!

 !!! info "Good Object Placement"
     If you haven't moved your `Equipment` object at all so far, your gem may be clipping into the ground!
 Feel free to move the whole `Equipment` object upwards to make it both easier to see and simpler to pick up.